Gambino crime family: Mangano era

 Vincent Mangano now took over the family, with Joseph Biondo as consigliere and Albert Anastasia as underboss.
-Vincent Mangano still believed in the Old World mob traditions of "honor", "tradition", "respect" and "dignity."
-However, he was somewhat more forward-looking than either Masseria and Maranzano.
+Vincent Mangano still believed in the Old World mob traditions of "honor", "tradition", "respect" and "dignity".
+However, he was somewhat more forward-looking than either Masseria or Maranzano.
 To compensate for loss of massive revenues with the end of Prohibition in 1933, Vincent Mangano moved his family into extortion, union racketeering, and illegal gambling operations including horse betting, running numbers and lotteries.

 Vincent Mangano also established the City Democratic Club, ostensibly to promote American values.
-In reality, the Club was a cover for Murder, Inc., the notorious band of mainly Jewish hitmen who performed contract murders for the Cosa Nostra nationwide.
+In reality, the club was a cover for Murder, Inc., the notorious band of mainly Jewish hitmen who performed contract murders for the Cosa Nostra nationwide.
 Anastasia was the operating head of Murder, Inc.; he was popularly known as the "Lord High Executioner".

 Vincent Mangano also had close ties with Emil Camarda, a vice-president of the International Longshoremen's Association (ILA).
 Through the ILA, Mangano and the family completely controlled the Manhattan and Brooklyn waterfronts.
 From 1932 onward, the president of ILA Local 1814 was Anthony "Tough Tony" Anastasio, Albert Anastasia's younger brother (Anthony kept the original spelling of their last name).
 Anastasio was one of the family's biggest earners, steering millions of dollars in kickbacks and payoffs into the family's coffers.
 Anastasio made no secret of his ties to the mob; he only had to say "my brother Albert" to get his point across.
 With the family's backing, the Brooklyn waterfront was Anastasio's bailiwick for 30 years.

 Around this time, Carlo Gambino was promoted within the Mangano family, along with another future boss, Gambino's cousin Paul Castellano.

 Anastasia and Mangano were usually in conflict, even though they worked together for 20 years.
 On numerous occasions, Anastasia and Vincent Mangano came close to physical conflict.
 Vincent Mangano felt uncomfortable with Anastasia's close ties to Lucky Luciano, Frank Costello, Joseph Bonanno and other top mobsters outside his family.
 Mangano was also jealous of Anastasia's strong power base in Murder Inc. and the waterfront unions.

 In April 1951, Vincent Mangano disappeared without a trace, while his brother Phillip was found dead.
 No one was ever charged in the Mangano brothers' deaths and Vincent's body was never found.
 However, it is generally believed that Anastasia murdered both of them.